SNEWS2/snewpy/doc/source/gettingstarted.rst

 Installation
 ------------

-To use SNEWPy, first install it using pip:
+To use SNEWPY, first install it using pip:

 .. code-block:: console